ermlikeyeah/ermlikeyeah.github.io/_posts/2017-05-12-butlins-wifi.md

 [View a high resolution version of those screens.](/assets/butlins-canvas.png)

 Anyway.
-That exclusion of `Please note that the service is not transferable to a different device.` feels pretty sneaky.
+That exclusion of `Please note that the service is not transferable to a different device.` feels pretty sneaky, dark, even cynical money making omission.
 Humph.